Gords/GIFtube/README.md

 # GIFtube
-## Youtube to GIF Converter
+## YouTube to GIF Converter

-Bash script to convert a YouTube video to a high-quality GIF file with a specified resolution, frame rate, start time, duration, and aspect ratio.
-It utilizes `yt-dlp`, `ffmpeg`, and `gifsicle` to accomplish this task.
+Bash script to convert a YouTube video to a high-quality GIF file with a specified resolution, frame rate, start time, duration, aspect ratio, and quality.
+It utilizes `yt-dlp`, `ffmpeg`, and `gifski` to accomplish this task efficiently.

 ![alt text](demo.gif)